Legion of Honour: Consulate

 Napoleon famously declared, "You call these baubles, well, it is with baubles that men are led...
 Do you think that you would be able to make men fight by reasoning?
 Never.
 That is good only for the scholar in his study.
 The soldier needs glory, distinctions, rewards."
 This has been often quoted as "It is with such baubles that men are led."
-Napoleon was also occasionally noted after a battle to ask who the bravest man in a regiment was, and upon the regiment declaring the individual, the Emperor would take the Legion d’Honneur of his own coat and pin it on the chest of the man.
+Napoleon was also occasionally noted after a battle to ask who the bravest man in a regiment was, and upon the regiment declaring the individual, the Emperor would take the Legion d'honneur from his own coat and pin it on the chest of the man.